Richard DeWall: Career

 John Gibbon had invented the heart-lung bypass machine and performed the first repair of the heart from the inside of the heart, using extracorporal perfusion in 1953.
 In 1955, John W. Kirklin, who was a surgeon also researching heart-lung machines, was successful in using Gibbon’s modified heart-lung machine via a pump-oxygenator.
 Soon C. Walton Lillehei, who worked nearby, abandoned his technique of cross-circulation via a parent as a method of diverting blood through an external circuit.
 Gaining experience of the heart-lung machine while taking care of the procedure during anaesthetists breaks and challenged by Lillehei to find a solution to the undesired bubbles, DeWall became interested in the problems connected with oxygenating blood and in 1955, developed the first bubble oxygenator that removed bubbles, thus avoiding gas embolism.
 Silicon antifoam and Mayon polyethylene tubing were two important components of this Lillehei-DeWall bubble oxygenator.
 350 open-heart operations were performed at the University of Minnesota within the following two years.

 DeWall founded the first open heart surgery programme at Kettering Hospital and later became the director of the general surgery residency-training programme there, which he established.

 Death and legacy

-DeWall died at his home 15 August 2016.
+DeWall died at his home in Dayton, Ohio on 15 August 2016.

 In 2018 he was posthumously inducted into the Dayton Region's Walk of Fame.
 A replica of his first oxygenator is on display at the National Museum of American History at the Smithsonian Institution.